-Only a month ago, Muhammad Suhail CS turned 18.
+Only a month ago, Mohammed Suhail turned 18.
 At an age where most students are busy deciding which career to pursue or the college they want to study at, this teen from Mangaluru is already a researcher, entrepreneur, and a recipient of the prestigious Pradhan Mantri Rashtriya of Bal Puraskar (National Child Awards For Exceptional Achievement that he was awarded recently.

 He received this honour for developing a non-invasive and predictive method of diagnosing pre-symptomatic Protein-Energy Malnutrition (PEM) with paper strips costing only Rs 2!